Sometimes a girl just needs a hearty kale salad.

 - Peel apart garlic cloves but leave the skin on.
 Avoid using any tiny garlic cloves from the center of the head.
-Preheat oven to 375 degrees.
+Preheat oven to 375 degrees F (190 C).

-- Add drained chickpeas to a mixing bowl and toss with oil and seasonings.
+- Add drained chickpeas to a mixing bowl and toss with oil, salt, and seasonings.

 - Add garlic cloves and seasoned chickpeas to a baking sheet.
 Drizzle garlic with a bit of olive or grape seed oil.
 Bake for 15-20 minutes (depending on the size of the garlic cloves), or until garlic is fragrant and slightly browned.
 Carefully remove garlic and set aside.
 Continue baking chickpeas for 10-15 minutes more or until slightly crispy and golden brown.
 Remove from oven and set aside (the chickpeas will get more crispy as they cool).

 - Squeeze garlic out of skins / peel away skins and add to a mixing bowl.
 Add all remaining dressing ingredients and whisk vigorously to combine, smashing the garlic with the whisk.
-Taste and adjust seasonings as desired, adding more lemon for brightness and maple syrup for sweetness.
+Taste and adjust seasonings as desired, adding more lemon for brightness, tahini for richness, and maple syrup for sweetness.
 Set aside.

 - Add kale to a large mixing bowl.
 Before adding dressing, add 1 Tbsp each lemon juice and olive oil (amount as original recipe is written // alter if adjusting batch size) to the kale and massage with hands to soften the texture and lessen bitterness.
-Then add as much dressing as desired (some may be leftover) and mix with a spoon.
+Then add as much dressing as desired (some may be leftover) and mix with a spoon or salad tongs.